Alfred-Langer/Car-Dealership-Simulator/README.txt

 List of Commands

-a.
-“L” : lists the cars currently in the dealership
+a.	â€œLâ€ : lists the cars currently in the dealership

-b.
-“Q” : quit out of the simulator
+b.	â€œQâ€ : quit out of the simulator

-c.
-“BUY (int)” : buys a car from the dealership based on the VIN/integer provided and creates a BUY transaction.
+c.	â€œBUY (int)â€ : buys a car from the dealership based on the VIN/integer provided and creates a BUY transaction.
 	(Note: The VIN/integer should be the VIN of the car you want to purchase)

-d.
-“RET (int)” : returns the car associated with the integer provided and creates a RETURN transaction.
+d.	â€œRET (int)â€ : returns the car associated with the integer provided and creates a RETURN transaction.

-e.
-“ADD” : adds cars to the dealership so they can be displayed
+e.	â€œADDâ€ : adds cars to the dealership so they can be displayed
 	(Note: You can only use the command once, it will have no effect after it's first use)

-f.
-“SPR” : This will sort the list of cars by price from lowest to highest
+f.	â€œSPRâ€ : This will sort the list of cars by price from lowest to highest

 g.
 "SSR" : This will sort the list of cars by safety rating from highest to lowest